 CPUC reviews permit applications under two concurrent processes: (1) an environmental review pursuant to CEQA, and (2) the review of project need and costs pursuant to Public Utilities Code (PU Code) sections 1001 et seq. and General Order (G.O.)
 131-D (Certification of Public Convenience and Necessity [CPCN] or Permit to Construct [PTC]).
-The CPUC is the lead state agency for the project under CEQA and a discretionary approval will be required for issuance of a Certification of Public Convenience and Necessity (CPCN)CPCN.
+The CPUC is the lead state agency for the project under CEQA and a discretionary approval will be required for a CPCN.
 This Proponent's Environmental Assessment (PEA) includes the information required by the CPUC PEA Guidelines for Energy Project Applications Requiring CEQA Compliance: Pre-filing and Proponent's Environmental Assessments (CPUC 2019).
 The CPUC requires applicants to provide this information for review in compliance with the mandates of CEQA.
 This PEA is designed to meet the CPUC and CEQA requirements.

 The CPUC granted the applicant a CPCN in 1998 and documented compliance with CEQA with an Initial Study and Mitigated Negative Declaration (MND), referred to as "Negative Declaration 12" (D.98-12-083).
-Based on technical analysis prepared for the project to date, mitigation measures provided in the 1998 MND were not sufficient to reduce potential impacts to a less-than-significant level.
-Pursuant to these processes, tThe applicant submits an application for modification of its CPCN (Petition for Modification (PEM)), per the CPUC's Rules of Practice and Procedure Rule 16.4, to authorize construction of the proposed project.
-In addition to the modification to the applicant's CPCN, the applicant would obtain all applicable permits for the project from federal, state, and local agencies, including U.S. Army Corps of Engineers, Bureau of Land Management, U.S. Forest Service, U.S. Fish and Wildlife Service, State Historic Preservation Office, California Department of Transportation, California State Lands Commission, California Department of Fish and Wildlife, California Regional Water Quality Control Boards, Modoc County, Lassen County, Sierra County, and the City of Alturas. s- See Section 3.10, Anticipated Permits and Approvals for a list of authorizing action/permits.
+Pursuant to these processes, the applicant submits an application for modification of its CPCN to authorize construction of the proposed project.
+In addition to the modification to the applicant's CPCN, the applicant would obtain all applicable permits for the project from federal, state, and local agencies.
 Table 3.11-1 provides the potential permits and approvals that may be required for project construction.